Date: Thursday, July 13, 2017

 Storytelling is the lifeblood of Irish folklore.
 Niall Kavanagh’s book, Laughter, Tears & Wonders: An Irish Memoir—Childhood and Coming of Age in Dublin 1942-1966, is chockfull of his adventures and misadventures as a young boy growing up in Dublin where life was grim and fraught with poverty, domestic troubles, and hardship in the wake of World War II.
 Niall didn’t let the lack of money stop him from his adventures.
 He ventured out with a little bit of badness and a whole lot of boldness to test the limits of life, both physical and mental.
 Sometimes successful, sometimes not, he’d fall flat on his face, only to rise up once again to become a man who has learned there are consequences to his actions.
 His stories are both poignant and funny, and show Niall’s lifelong ability to seek and grow, to test his limits and accept and relish challenges and, most of all, to develop his interest in and love for the history and stories of Ireland.

 • • •

-Membership in the San Miguel Literary Sala supports not only the literary life of San Miguel, including scholarships for teens and reading projects for children in the campo communities.
-It also offers attractive benefits including discounts at the monthly readings as well as discounts and priority seating at the annual Writers’ Conference.
-A Membership desk will be available for information and registration at the April 13 event.
+Join us for what will be an extraordinary evening of storytelling at the San Miguel Literary Sala on July 13 at 5 PM at the Hotel La Aldea.
+Admission is 50 pesos for members and 100 pesos for non-members, including a wine and snack reception.
+Membership in the Literary Sala supports not only the literary life of San Miguel including scholarships for teens and reading projects for children in the campo, it also offers attractive benefits like reading groups, discounts at the monthly author readings, as well as discounts and priority seating at the Annual Writers’ Conference.
+A Membership Table will be available at the July 13 Literary Sala event.